rogerdahl/floating-pointer/README.md

 - Mouse wheel scrolling moves in small jumps, which is not ideal for those hours of doomscrolling bliss, so this app has a mode that triggers smooth scrolling in the browser.

-  This function depends on functionality that is built into Firefox but requires a plugin in Chrome.
+  This function depends on functionality that is built into Firefox.
+To use this with Chrome, install the SmoothScroll extension, available in the Chrome Web Store.

-  To tell if it will work in your browser, try to drag in a web page while holding the middle mouse button (while physically at your desktop).
+  To tell if it will work in your browser, try to drag in a web page while holding the middle mouse button, either using this app or a regular mouse.
 This app just emulates that action.

   To use this function with Firefox, enable both `Use autoscrolling` and `Use smooth scrolling` in the Firefox settings (they're under `Browsing`, near the end of the `General` section).
 Then tap the `Smooth` button in the lower right in the app UI.

-  Using this with Chrome is left as an exercise for the reader.
+  Note: The mouse pointer may appear to flicker when starting to scroll with this method.
+This is to prevent the browser from interpreting brief scrolling as just the start of a scroll.
+Most of the time this works, but if it doesn't, you may have to start and stop a new scroll in order to synchronize the browser with your actions.

 #### Auto scrolling